 Say, you are asking someone- why textiles are important?
-Most of the time, their typical answer would be- textiles are important to decorate our homes, prettify our bodies and also for modesty.
-Yes, clothing does allow us to make our own recognition and plays a principal role in cultural rituals and celebrations.
-But the truth is, textiles are now far beyond these primary necessities.
-Which gives rise to the concept of Technical Textiles.
+The most typical answer would be- textiles are important to decorate our homes, prettify our bodies and also for modesty.
+But the notion of textile in space has not yet surpassed the notion of clothing allowing us to make our own recognition and playing a principal role in cultural rituals and celebrations.
+The truth is, textiles are now far beyond these primary necessities and are now reigning in space, which gives rise to the concept of Textile in space!

 And to talk about human beings reaching the stars, technical textile fibers are one of the core reasons that made this dream possible.
 In this regard, textile in aerospace is a significant incident now.